-The death of Amber-Rose Rush: How the case unfolded
+The killing of Amber-Rose Rush: How the case unfolded

 Dunedin doctor Venod Skantha has been found guilty of the murder of Amber-Rose Rush this evening.

-Skantha pleaded not guilty to murdering 16-year-old Amber-Rose Rush — who was found in bed with her throat slashed at her Corstorphine home by horrified family members on February 3 last year.
+It comes some 32 months after 16-year-old Amber-Rose Rush was found in bed with her throat slashed at her Corstorphine home by horrified family members.

-The trial has drawn to a close in the High Court at Dunedin today after three-and-a-half weeks.
+The jury of 10 men and two women took just three hours to reach a verdict after a trial which stretched for three-and-a-half weeks in the High Court at Dunedin.

-This account comes from the statements of the 69 witnesses who gave evidence at Skantha's High Court trial - as well as NZME and the Otago Daily Time's previous court reporting.
+This account comes from the statements of the 69 witnesses who gave evidence at Skantha's High Court trial - as well as NZME and the Otago Daily Times' previous court reporting.

 July 2017